imrafaelmerino/vertx-values/docs/README.md

 We are going to send two kind of messages to the bounce Verticle:
 - A JSON object: obj
-- An JSON array of four obj : [obj, obj, obj, obj]
+- An JSON array of four objects: [obj, obj, obj, obj]

 and wait for the response, comparing the results using the JSON from Vert.x and the